Rockwell Automation FactoryTalk Suite for Safety Systems

 Rockwell Automation HMI Integration Example for Safety Systems

 Complete working example demonstrating HMI Integration implementation for Safety Systems using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Safety Systems Control